This page provides information on the rules used in the calculator to work out eligibility to extra allowances (‘premiums’) for disability in

 Severe Disability Premium

-Severe Disability Premium is awarded at the lower rate to single claimants or
+In brief, Severe Disability Premium is awarded at the lower rate to single claimants or

 couples where: Attendance Allowance or Constant Attendance Allowance or the